-What should we learn from the tribe of Dan?Question: "What should we learn from the tribe of Dan?"
+What can we learn from the tribe of Dan?Question: "What can we learn from the tribe of Dan?"

 Answer: The tribe of Dan was the group of people who descended from the fifth son of Jacob, Dan.
 Jacob went on to have twelve sons who became the patriarchs of the twelve tribes of Israel.
 The history of the tribe of Dan is especially instructive to us in that it contains multiple examples of the tendency of people to follow man-made religion over biblical faith in God.
 This is totally contrary to the Scriptures that teach us “no one will be declared righteous in his sight by observing the law” (Romans 3:20) and “without faith it is impossible to please God” (Hebrews 11:6).